Antioxidants: What Are They and Do We Really Need Them?

 So here goes!

-Well sadly (for a total science dunce like me anyway), to understand antioxidants we first have to know what free radicals are (I’ll keep this quick, I promise).
+Sadly (for a total science dunce like me anyway), to understand antioxidants we first have to know what free radicals are (I’ll keep this quick, I promise).

 Free radicals are atoms which have been made unstable by missing an electron.